-Rheumatoid arthritis (RA) is an autoimmune disease that causes inflammation in the joints.
-When a person has RA, the synovium, which is the protective lining of the joints, grows much thicker, resulting in pannus.
+Rheumatoid arthritis (RA) is an autoimmune disease that causes chronic inflammation in the joints.
+When a person has RA, the synovium, which is the protective lining of the joints, grows much thicker.
+This abnormal tissue growth is pannus.

 In this article, we look at the link between pannus and RA.
 We also discuss the treatments, complications, and outlook.

-As pannus develops, it takes up more space in the joint.
+As the pannus develops, it takes up more space in the affected joint.
 Small, hair-like growths called villi also develop on the pannus, making its surface rough and uneven.

-Pannus may cause the joint to produce excess fluid.
-The synovium requires small amounts of fluids to lubricate the joint.
+Normal synovium produces small amounts of fluids to lubricate the joint.
 The fluid also helps to reduce friction and protect the joint from impact damage.
-However, in large quantities, fluid can cause swelling and pain in the area.

-RA is caused by an overactive immune system that mistakenly attacks its own tissue, sometimes leading to the formation of pannus.
+RA results from an overactive immune system that mistakenly attacks its own tissue, leading to pannus formation.

-Currently, there is no cure for RA and pannus, but treatments can help manage symptoms and slow down or stop the progression of the condition.
+Currently, there is no procedure to reverse rheumatoid arthritis and pannus, but treatments can help manage symptoms and slow down or stop the condition’s progress.

 Physical therapy can also help with RA symptoms.
 Regular stretches and exercise can help keep a person’s joints healthy and improve mobility.